Here's when Autumn starts in 2022, when the clocks go back, and why we change them

-When do the clocks go back 2022: When do the clocks change?
+When do the clocks go back?
 When does Autumn start?
 Why do we change the clocks?

 As summer ends people always ask about when the clocks go back again.
 Here’s everything you should know about when the clocks change and why they go forwards and backwards every year.

-Each year, the clocks go forward in Spring and back in Autumn by an hour – yet, despite the annual occurrence many people forget this.
+Each year, the clocks go forward in Spring and back in Autumn by an hour – yet, despite the annual event many people forget this.

 Fortunately, smartphones automatically update the time, making this mistake easier to avoid.